diogogomesaraujo/diogogomesaraujo/README.md

 ###

-<p align="left">My name is Diogo Gomes de Araújo and I am a CS Student at Universidade da Beira Interior<br><br>- 🔭 I’m working as a Back-End Developer in Star JE,<br>- 📚 I'm currently in the second year of my degree,<br>- ⚡ In my free time I also like to dable in the world of Graphic Design.</p>
+<p align="left">My name is Diogo Gomes de Araújo and I am a CS Student at Universidade da Beira Interior<br><br>- 🔭 I’m working as a Back-End Developer in Star JE,<br>- 📚 I'm currently in the third year of my degree,<br>- ⚡ In my free time I also like to dable in the world of Graphic Design.</p>

 ###